IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Nationalism is merely Glorified Tribalism.” [<a href="https://www.youtube.com/watch?v=RRQgExLkYEk" target="_blank">YouTube</a>]

+>“It is no measure of health to be well adjusted to a profoundly sick society.”

 >“Superstition is another mighty evil, and has caused much terrible cruelty. **The man who is a slave to it despises others who are wiser, tries to force them to do as he does**.
 Think of the **awful slaughter** produced by the superstition that animals should be sacrificed, and by the still more cruel superstition that man needs flesh for food.
 Think of the treatment which superstition has meted out to the depressed classes in our beloved India, and see in that how this evil quality can breed heartless cruelty even among those who know the duty of brotherhood.
 Many crimes have men committed in the name of the God of Love, moved by this nightmare of superstition; be very careful therefore that no slightest trace of it remains in you.”

 ― <a href="https://en.wikipedia.org/wiki/Jiddu_Krishnamurti" target="_blank">Jiddu Krishnamurti</a>